What causes warts on body? Why am I getting body warts?

-- Echinacea (300 milligrams twice daily) can help boost immune function and fight viruses.
+- Echinacea (300 milligrams twice daily) can help boost immune function and fight the cause of warts.

 - Selenium (200 micrograms daily).
-A deficiency in selenium can cause viruses to replicate.
+A selenium deficiency can cause warts to replicate.

-Certain food and beverages can help too and include those rich in vitamin C, high zinc food, probiotic foods, leafy green vegetables, high-selenium foods and raw cheeses.
+Particular food and beverages can help, including those rich in vitamin C, high zinc food, probiotic foods, leafy green vegetables, high-selenium foods, and raw cheeses.

 Changes in lifestyle choices are another suggestion.
 These include:

-- Avoiding scratching or picking at your own wart to avoid infection and spreading.
+- Avoid scratching or picking at your wart to avoid infection and spreading.

-- Making sure to dry your hands thoroughly as warts thrive in wet environments.
+- Make sure to dry your hands thoroughly, as warts thrive in wet environments.

-- Avoiding brushing, combing or shaving those areas where warts are present as this can cause them to spread.
+- Avoid brushing, combing, or shaving those areas where warts are present, as this can cause them to spread.

-- Washing your hands thoroughly after touching warts.
+- Wash your hands thoroughly after touching warts.

-- Keeping items like clothing and towels that may come into contact with warts away from others in the home.
+- Keep items like clothing and towels that may come into contact with warts away from others in the home.